Dr. Rosenberg is Maryland’s trusted breast implant revision surgeon, providing services to patients throughout the Maryland and Washington, DC area.

 When choosing a plastic surgeon for your breast revision, always select a surgeon that is certified by The American Board of Plastic Surgery and with extensive experience in cosmetic or reconstructive breast surgery.

-When you schedule your corrective breast surgery consultation in Maryland, Dr. Rosenberg will perform a comprehensive evaluation and discuss your goals for breast revision.
+When you schedule your corrective breast surgery consultation in Maryland, Dr. Rosenberg will perform a comprehensive evaluation and discuss your goals for breast revision, as well as give you a clear understanding of the cost of breast implant revision surgery.
 View before and after photos of actual patients and schedule your consultation online today.

 Some signs that your breast implant has ruptured may be pain, swelling, or firmness that starts to increase over time.
 You may also notice a change in the shape and size of your breast.